firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/README.md

   - `DefaultPluginEventBusTest`: Tests the in-memory event bus implementation.
   - `KafkaPluginEventBusTest`: Tests the Kafka-based event bus implementation.
   - `PluginEventSerializerTest`: Tests the serialization and deserialization of plugin events.
+  - `EventBusConfigurationTest`: Tests the configuration options for selecting between in-memory and Kafka event buses.

 - **Plugin Management Tests**
   - `DefaultPluginManagerTest`: Tests the high-level plugin management operations.
   - `DefaultPluginLoaderTest`: Tests the plugin loading functionality.
+  - `GitPluginLoaderTest`: Tests loading plugins from Git repositories.
+  - `ClasspathPluginLoaderTest`: Tests auto-detection and loading of plugins from the classpath.
+  - `CompositePluginLoaderTest`: Tests the composite loader that delegates to specific loaders.
   - `PluginClassLoaderTest`: Tests the plugin class loader isolation.

 - **Configuration Tests**